 Lost Society has been more like a house band for Tuska for years.
-The Finnish thrashers have gained the solid following and established their name on the metal map.
-The band was as usual reckless and wild on the stage.
-The frontman Sammy Elbana was one kind of Energizer Bunny running all over the stage, climbing the structures of the stage and of course, encouraging the people to go insane in the pit.
+The Finnish thrashers have gained a solid following and established their name on the metal map.
+The band was, as usual, reckless and wild on the stage.
+The frontman Sammy Elbana was one kind of Energizer Bunny running all over the stage, climbing the structures of the stage and, of course, encouraging the people to go insane in the pit.
 Lost Society brought vital performance as nearly neck-breaking headbanging and truly intensive playing.

-On the other hand, the band should stick on playing more strict and harder, not hassling the audience all the time.
+On the other hand, the band should stick to playing more strictly and harder, not hassling the audience all the time.
 Take a lesson from older thrash bands as to how they do that.
-Lost Society thrashed by playing a number of songs from all the albums and a cover song by Rage Against The Machine “Guerrilla Radio.”
+Lost Society thrashed by playing several songs from all the albums and a cover song by Rage Against The Machine “Guerrilla Radio.”

-There are bands named War that and this, but Warkings was an entire unknown entity until the editor-in-chief recommended us to check it out at Tuska.
-The four-piece power metal being on the Austrian label, Napalm Records is said to be some kind of international group.
-However the frontman is from Sirenia, and obviously, the drummer is from Visions Of Atlantis.
+There are bands named War that and this, but Warkings was an entirely unknown entity until the editor-in-chief recommended that we check it out at Tuska.
+The four-piece power metal being on the Austrian label, Napalm Records, is an international group.
+However, the frontman is from Sirenia, and obviously, the drummer is from Visions Of Atlantis.
 The band had dressed up to the gladiator type of customs and had some eccentric masks.
-As for the music, the material sounded good, but a little bit had some stereotypical power metal elements.
-Warkings’s purpose is not to reinvent the wheel, but recycling good and melodic power metal riffs.
-That’s they have definitely succeeded as the crowd definitely enjoyed their show.
+As for the music, the material sounded good, but some stereotypical power metal elements a little bit.
+Warkings’s purpose is not to reinvent the wheel but to recycle good and melodic power metal riffs.
+That’s why they have succeeded as the crowd enjoyed their show.

 SICK OF IT ALL

 It was a little bit interesting to note Sick of It All had been placed at the main stage in the first place.
 They would have worked out better at the tent stage as Power Trip did.
 The NY HC veterans came and conquered.
-The frontman Lou Koller was a real relentless powerhouse, so was the whole band, jumping and running all around the stage.
-Even though the band has played in Finland before, but when Lou Koller asked for how many people this was the first-ever Sick Of It All gig, 90 % of the audience raised their hand.
-That surprised the band and Lou Koller stating “wow that’s the whole country.”
+The frontman Lou Koller was a relentless powerhouse, and the whole band was jumping and running all around the stage.
+Even though the band had played in Finland before, when Lou Koller asked how many people this was the first-ever Sick Of It All gig, 90 % of the audience raised their hand.
+That surprised the band, and Lou Koller stated, “wow, that’s the whole country.”
 If the band was restless and wild on the stage, so was the audience.
-The insane-looking circle-pit was going on all the time, and finally crushing wall-of-death was witnessed.
+The insane-looking circle-pit was going on all the time, and finally, a crushing wall-of-death was witnessed.

-After a four-year break. he Japanese Metal veterans Loudness returned to Tuska.
-It seems that someone in the festival organization is a massive fan of the band, since this gig was one-off show in Europe, with no additional shows in this continental.
-Unlike last time, when Loudness was playing on the mainstage, they were not put into a more intimate and better environment for the band, Kattilahalli.
-The venue was packet when guitarist Akira Takasaki appeared on the stage and opened the show with the band’s most legendary song “Crazy Nights.”
+After a four-year break, the Japanese Metal veterans Loudness returned to Tuska.
+It seems that someone in the festival organization is a massive fan of the band since this gig was a one-off show in Europe, with no additional shows in this continental.
+Unlike last time, when Loudness was playing on the main stage, they were not put into a more intimate and better environment for the band, Kattilahalli.
+The venue was packet when guitarist Akira Takasaki appeared and opened the show with the band’s most legendary song, “Crazy Nights.”
 The strong 80’s vibe continued with another two THUNDER IN THE EAST tracks.
-“Like Hell,” and “Heavy Chains” rocked, and it briefly felt that the band had invented the time machine, which now brings the audience back to the mid’ ’80s when Loudness was on the top of its game.
+“Like Hell” and “Heavy Chains” rocked, and it briefly felt that the band had invented the time machine, which now brings the audience back to the mid-’80s when Loudness was on the top of its game.
 Unfortunately, the party didn’t last long, because next, the band played five new songs in a row.
-“Soul on Fire” is a decent old school hard rock song, but the rest of the new songs sounded like a mix of nu-metal, pop, and some really heavy stuff.
-Nothing like the old school Loudness what people came to see and listen to.
-Things got better at the end when the band closed the show with “S.D.I”, and two DISILLUSION album tracks, “Crazy Doctor,” and “Esper,” but it the damage was already done.
-In a way, I do understand that the band wants to play and promote its new stuff, but in a festival like this, the set should be built more upon the classics, the songs everyone knows.
+“Soul on Fire” is a decent old-school hard rock song, but the rest of the new songs sounded like a mix of nu-metal, pop, and some really heavy stuff.
+Nothing like the old-school Loudness that people came to see and listen to.
+Things got better at the end when the band closed the show with “S.D.I” and two DISILLUSION album tracks, “Crazy Doctor” and “Esper,” but the damage was already done.
+In a way, I understand that the band wants to play and promote its new stuff, but in a festival like this, the set should be built more upon the classics, the songs everyone knows.
 However, the band sounded great, and Akira Takasaki proved that he’s still a fantastic guitar player.
-He’s a true old school guitar hero at his best, and he also looks like that.
+He’s a true old-school guitar hero at his best, and he also looks like that.
 Vocalist Minoru Niihara might now be a short-haired guy and looked much older now, but he still sang great with his unique style.
-Bassist Masayoshi Yamashita concentrated juts playing, and stayed most of the set in in the background behind the power duo, but it was surprising that the band’s longtime drummer Masayuki Suzuki was not behind the kit.
+Bassist Masayoshi Yamashita concentrated juts playing and stayed most of the set in the background behind the power duo, but it was surprising that the band’s longtime drummer Masayuki Suzuki was not behind the kit.
 There was no announcement made in advance, but later on, I heard that he had suffered some health issues for a long time already.
 Power to him!
-All in all, Loudness offered the fans a nice nostalgia trip, which could have been better, but I’m sure that most fans were happy about this.
+Overall, Loudness offered the fans a nice nostalgia trip, which could have been better, but I’m sure that most fans were happy about this.

 Soul on Fire